alesk/embed-clojure/README.md

 ## Update!!

-Since clojure 1.6, there is a better way to comunicate with clojure, namely, through `clojure.java.api.Clojure` interface.
+Since clojure 1.6, there is a better way to communicate with clojure, namely, through `clojure.java.api.Clojure` interface.
 Read [this stackoverflow post][5] and [java api documentation][6].